 In Massachusetts, you can either be charged with the crime of assault, or charged with the crime of assault and battery.
 It’s a common misconception that the two terms are interchangeable, and battery is often described as assault.
 We’ll be discussing the differences between the two charges and penalties associated with each here.

-Differentiating Between the Crimes of Assault and Assault and Battery in Massachusetts
+Differentiating Between the Crimes of Assault and Assault and Battery

 According to Massachusetts law, a battery is a “harmful or unpermitted touching of another person.”
 Battery is essentially what we refer to when one person hits another person, or otherwise touches another person with the intent to harm them.
 In contrast, assault is more akin to the events leading up to a battery.
 However, a battery does not have to occur in order for assault to be present.